As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 I am an advocate for my boys to follow their passions.
 Finding what makes them happy and pursuing it.
 What am I teaching them if I don’t show them how?

 Take a little time for yourself.
-Find a good book that doesn’t have any parental advice, listen to music without food lyrics, and take in a nice breeze.
+Find a good book without parental advice, listen to music without food lyrics, and take in a nice breeze.
 Your older self with thank you.

 Here are a few ideas to get you started: